dbursztynowski/5g-taskforce/open5gs/README.md

 Throughout this document, it is assumed `open5gs` is the the name of the leaf directory on the working directory path.

 > [!NOTE]
-> Although Open5GS version 2.2.9 is available as of April 2026, we work with version 2.2.8.
-You are free to try the newer release applying the modifications documented in this guide, though.
+> Although Open5GS Helm chart versions 2.2.9 and 2.3.2/3/4 are also available as of April 2026, we work with a tested version 2.2.8.
+You are free to try a newer release applying the modifications documented in this guide, though.
 If you encounter any problems, you can easily revert to version 2.2.8.

 ```
 $ helm pull oci://registry-1.docker.io/gradiantcharts/open5gs --version 2.2.8